Forgetfulness: What's Normal and What's Not?

 - having difficulty taking care of yourself, such as not bathing, eating poorly, or behaving unsafely

 Questions for diagnosing the cause of forgetfulness

-To diagnose your condition, your doctor or licensed health care practitioner will ask you several questions related to your forgetfulness.
-It will be helpful to bring along a family member to help answer questions if you are experiencing forgetfulness.
+To diagnose your condition, your doctor will ask you several questions related to your forgetfulness.
 Questions could include:

-Are you having any trouble with normal daily tasks, such as managing your calendar?
+- Are you having any difficulty with normal daily tasks, such as managing your calendar?

 If you are experiencing forgetfulness, it may be helpful to bring a family member to your appointment to help answer questions.